The Metaverse is something you’ve probably heard of already – it’s all anybody seems to be talking about right now.

 There is a lot of potential within the Metaverse idea.
 The perfect application of this concept would let users experience almost any activity, and so it can potentially be used for just about anything.

-Virtual offices allow users to engage in a 3D space that mimics a real office environment.
+Virtual staging of offices allow users to engage in a 3D space that mimics a real office environment.

 You may have already seen this in Microsoft Mesh and Facebook Horizons Workrooms, but these are merely first-tier level applications.
 The idea is to allow workers to work from anywhere.